guillemsola/DevOps-Exercise/Exercise_22bi.md

 SQLSVCSTARTUPTYPE="Automatic"
 ```

-After we should execute this on the remote machine to perform the silent installation for the SQLServer
+After we should execute the setup on the remote machine to perform the silent installation of the SQLServer

 ```powershell
 .\setup.exe /SQLSVCPASSWORD="passw.1234" /AGTSVCPASSWORD="passw.1234" /ASSVCPASSWORD="passw.1234" /ISSVCPASSWORD="passw.1234" /RSSVCPASSWORD="passw.1234" /IACCEPTSQLSERVERLICENSETERMS /ConfigurationFile=ConfigurationFile.ini